BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ####Parameters
 **alias**: The alias for a link.

-**callback**: The callback that is called with the referral code object on success, or an error if it’s invalid.
+**callback**: The callback that is called with the promo code object on success, or an error if it’s invalid.

 **channel**: The channel for the link.
 Examples could be Facebook, Twitter, SMS, etc., depending on where it will be shared.